 Validate Their Fears

-Expressing fears and emotions is difficult for many children and for most it does not come easy.
-It is incredibly important that a parent or caretaker takes these fears seriously -- even if it seems as ludicrous as a monster under the bed or an unfamiliar noise.
-Instead of 'it's not that scary' or 'what is there to be afraid of' try validating their feelings -- 'Wow!
+Expressing fears and emotions is difficult for many children, and for most it does not come easy.
+A parent or caretaker should take these fears seriously.
+'Wow!
 It sounds like you are scared.
-That noise was very loud.'
+That noise was loud."

-Patience and encouragement are both very important when guiding your child through fear.
-The process of fear-setting will most likely be uncomfortable for them at first and they may even be resistant.
+Patience and encouragement are both essential when guiding your child through fear.
+The process of fear-setting will most likely be uncomfortable for them at first, and they may even be resistant.
 To recap, fear-setting follows these simple steps: